magnopus-opensource/connected-spaces-platform/Library/docs/source/learn/users/management.md

 2\. **Set Up User Details (UserName, DisplayName, Email, Password)**

-* Populate the request with essential user details:
+* CSP then populates the request with essential user details:
-  * If a `UserName` is provided, add it to the request.
+  * If a `UserName` is provided, it is added to the request.

-  * Add the `DisplayName` to specify the name others will see.
+  * The `DisplayName` is added to specify the name others will see.

-  * Include the `Email` and `Password` to set up login credentials.
+  * The `Email` and `Password` are included to set up login credentials.

 ```
 if (UserName.HasValue()) {